astronomer/astro-provider-anyscale/CONTRIBUTING.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is the best to use pre-commit hooks when you have your local virtualenv or conda environment for airflow-provider-anyscale activated since then pre-commit hooks and other dependencies are automatically installed.
+It is the best to use pre-commit hooks when you have your local virtualenv or conda environment for astro-provider-anyscale activated since then pre-commit hooks and other dependencies are automatically installed.
 You can also install the pre-commit hooks manually using ``pip install``.